ptabordab/automated-penetration-platform/README.md

-## An efficient alternative to manual testing
+### An efficient alternative to manual testing
 Automated testing has gained significant attention and adoption in recent years.
 Most developers and testers use automated tools to promote efficiency and save time.
 While the benefits of these tools are numerous, they are not yet a complete alternative to human testers.
 Automated tools are still limited in test scope and applicability.
 For instance, while an automated tool may be perfect for running regression tests and analysis, it definitely cannot handle exploratory tests.
 Exploration testing requires the experiential and analytical skills of the tester.
 Additionally, automation is still limited in the area of user-experience testing.
-For example, visual elements and placements of tabs and menus.
+For example, visual elements and placements of tabs and menu.
 Real user feedback remains appropriate and needed for QA.
 Automated tools are prone to bugs and technical faults, just like human testers.
 Therefore, automatic testing and human testing should work collaboratively for efficient and better results.

-## Suitability
+### Suitability

 Before employing an automated tool/platform for your penetration testing, here are a few things to consider: